asaokamei/wscore.repository/README.md

 * Uses **different classes for DAO and Entity layer**.
   You can use your own DAO object to implement some special requirements if necessary.
 * Works very well with **composite primary keys**.
-* Yet, it is easy to use.
+* Behaves similar to ActiveRecord.

 On the other hand, it does not have followings.